digicraft-eu/filmkes-backend/README.md

 - They should also be able to remove a movie from their favorites

 ## 2. Show the date next to the title
-- The date should be formatted like this: 5 Oct 2024
+- The date should be formatted like this: 5 Oct, 2024

 ## 3. Create a favorites overview page
 - The user should be able to get a quick overview of all the movies that they have favorited